Teen Dating Violence and Drug UseLast Updated: Wednesday, February 6, 2019

-In fact, a recent study made the connection between teen dating violence and the misuse of prescription drugs.
+In fact, a 2017 study made the connection between teen dating violence and the misuse of prescription drugs.
 Researchers found that among young males, non-medical use of prescription drugs was connected to dating violence.
 And among the females, the non-medical use of prescription drugs was connected more often with the physical form of dating violence.

 What about other drugs?
 Well cocaine, for example, can cause its users to be aggressive and paranoid; two traits that are likely to contribute to a hostile, abusive relationship.